 Whether your goal is to cover the cost of college or pay for other educational expenses, advanced planning is key to ensuring you have the funds you need.
 Start early with a defined savings strategy to boost your savings potential and keep ahead of inflation.

-529 plans are post-secondary education plans funded with after-tax dollars.
-Earnings grow tax-deferred, and withdrawals used for qualified post-secondary expenses are generally tax-free.
+529 plans are educational plans funded with after-tax dollars.
+Earnings grow tax-deferred, and withdrawals used for qualified K-12 and college expenses are generally tax-free.
 Although details vary by state, the basics are the same:

 - Anyone can open an account for a beneficiary of their choice; they don't have to be a relative.

 - Contribution maximums depend on the plan's specific limit and are subject to the gift tax.